 - 8.1 The general order of business for an ordinary meeting of the council shall be:

+- 1. Application to Attend Via Audio Visual Link by Councillors

-- 1. Acknowledgement of Country
+- 2. Acknowledgement of Country

-- 2. Civic Prayer
+- 3. Civic Prayer

-- 3. Apologies and applications for a leave of absence or attendance by audio visual link by councillors
+- 4. Apologies and applications for a leave of absence by councillors

-- 4. Confirmation of Minutes
+- 5. Confirmation of Minutes

-- 5. Disclosure of any Pecuniary or Non-Pecuniary Interests
+- 6. Disclosure of any Pecuniary or Non-Pecuniary Interests

-- 6. Mayoral Minute
+- 7. Mayoral Minute

-- 7. Public Participation
+- 8. Public Participation

-- 8. Business Arising (from previous meetings)
+- 9. Business Arising (from previous meetings)

-- 9. Business (Specific Reports)
+- 10. Business (Specific Reports)

+- 10.1 Planning & Environment

+- 10.2 Corporate Services

+- 10.3 Infrastructure & Property

+- 10.4 Community & Economy

-- 10. Correspondence
+- 11. Correspondence

-- 15. Minutes of Committee Meetings
+- 12. Minutes of Committee Meetings

-- 17. Notices of Motion
+- 13. Notices of Motion

-- 19. Councillors Reports
+- 14. Councillors Reports

-- 20. Written Questions
+- 15. Written Questions

-- 21. Questions for Next Meeting
+- 16. Questions for Next Meeting

-- 22. Closed Council

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 17. Closed Council - 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.